Library: Policy

 9. Substance-affected newborns not accepted for investigation.

-(1) When a report is received concerning an infant diagnosed with neonatal abstinence syndrome (NAS), commonly referred to as withdrawal or fetal alcohol spectrum disorder (FASD), and the report is not accepted for investigation, the:
+(1) When a report is received concerning an infant diagnosed with neonatal abstinence syndrome (NAS), commonly referred to as withdrawal or fetal alcohol spectrum disorder (FASD), and the report is not accepted for investigation, the Hotline supervisor:

-(A) information is documented on Form 04KI001E, Referral Information Report, and screened out by the Hotline supervisor with a screen-out reason of "plan of safe care"; and
+(A) documents the information on Form 04KI001E, Referral Information Report, and screens out the referral with a screen-out reason of "plan of safe care"; and

-(B) plan of safe care referral is entered and assigned to the mother's county of residence.
+(B) enters the plan of safe care referral and assigns the referral to the mother's county of residence.

 (2) A new report is entered and forwarded to the Hotline any time the NAS- or FASD-diagnosed infant is at risk of abuse or neglect.